Mario Lemieux: Early years

 Although he played in the 1983 World Junior Hockey Championships, Lemieux did not play for the Canadian Juniors in 1984 because he disliked how coach Dave King treated him in the previous tournament.
 He also did not want to break up his junior season.
-He finished his QMJHL career with 562 points (247 goals, 315 assists) in three seasons.
+He finished his QMJHL career with 562 points (247 goals, 315 assists) in only 200 games across three seasons.
 Before the 1984 NHL Entry Draft, Lemieux announced that he wanted to play for whoever drafted him.
 He and his agent were deadlocked with the Pittsburgh Penguins and could not negotiate a contract.
-Because of this, when the Penguins called his name as the first overall draft pick, he did not shake general manager Eddie Johnston's hand or don the Penguins jersey, which is NHL tradition.
+Because of this, when the Penguins called his name as the first overall draft pick, he did not shake general manager Eddie Johnston's hand nor don the Penguins jersey, which is NHL tradition.
 He claimed he was upset about the contract negotiation, and said that "Pittsburgh doesn't want [him] bad enough."
-Even though the draft was held in Montreal, over 3,000 fans viewed a broadcast in Pittsburgh's Civic Arena—a typical Penguins game drew fewer than 7,000 fans at the time.
-After the draft, Johnston signed Lemieux to a two-year contract for $600,000, plus a $150,000 bonus for signing.
+Even though the draft was held in Montreal, over 3,000 fans viewed a broadcast in Pittsburgh's Civic Arena; a typical Penguins game drew fewer than 7,000 fans at the time.
+After the draft, Johnston signed Lemieux to a two-year contract for $600,000 plus a $150,000 signing bonus.